Sir John Gladstone, 1st Baronet: Later life

 In 1838, using the wealth he had amassed from his plantations and other business ventures, John Gladstone paid for several philanthropic works in his original home town of Leith, including St Thomas's Church, an adjacent manse, a free school for boys, a free school for girls, a "house for female incurables", and a public rose garden.
 In 1846 Gladstone was created a baronet by the outgoing Prime Minister, Sir Robert Peel.

-Sir John Gladstone, 1st Baronet, of Fasque and Balfour in the County of Kincardine, died at Fasque House in December 1851, aged 86, and was buried at St Andrew's Episcopal Church at Fasque.
+Sir John Gladstone, 1st Baronet, of Fasque and Balfour in the County of Kincardine, died at Fasque House in December 1851, 4 days shy of his 87th birthday, and was buried at St Andrew's Episcopal Church at Fasque.
 He was succeeded by his eldest son, Sir Thomas Gladstone, 2nd Baronet.
 He has been described by Checkland as "a strong, vigorous and overpowering man, whose life was strewn with quarrels, great and small."

 Memorials

 A plaque was erected in 1909 at the corner of Great Junction Street and King Street in Leith commemorating the site of the birthplace of John Gladstone.

-Gladstone Place on Leith Links is named in his honour as is "Gladstones" puplic house on Mill Lane in Leith.
+Gladstone Place on Leith Links is named in his honour as is "Gladstones" public house on Mill Lane in Leith.